 When the father had finished his studies with them, he returned to his village.
 But; in those days it was a difficult time to survive in China and Chung Tjong Wah and his family decided to flee from China to Hong Kong in search of a better life.
 Through Sam Chan (Shenzhen) they arrived in Hong Kong.
 They brought some weapons with them to sell and with the profit they opened a small bun stall ( maan tow) on the well known market of Tuen Moon.
 One day seven people didn’t wanted to pay after eating their buns, when Chung Tjong Wah insisted; they pulled knives and swords.
 Chung Tjong Wah took his “carry stick” (pien taam gwan) and beated them in a flash.
 This event drew the attention of the mayor of Tuen Moon.
 He asked Chung Tjong Wah to join his martial art competition which had for about 70 participants.
 This competition was organized for finding a skilfull bodyguard for the mayor of Tuen Moon.
 Chung Tjong Wah came out as the winner and became the body guard of the mayor.
 (To note that at that time there were a lot of criminal activities in Tuen Moon) .

 This news had reached the Chung family members from the Maan Uk Pin village and Chung Kang Yau was sent out to ask Chung Tjong Wah to teach in their village.
 He accepted and very soon after that the first official school from Tith Ngaw Pai opened its doors in the Maan Uk Pin village, where lessons were given in the Chung family temple (Chit Tong) at first, afterwards they took place in the village club house.
 Later on four more schools were established in the New Territories, so; in total five schools: Maan Uk Pin, Tuen Moon, Ping Che, Fanling and Hung Leng.
+It was Chung Tjong Wah who gave lessons in all of those five schools, and later on Chung Kang Yau was positioned as the only official teacher in those five schools.
 Training took place in the early evenings, but because of the hard labor on the vegetable fields not everyone trained as hard as they would like to.
-Although Chung Tjong Wah had an open mind on the acceptance of his students, he used to say: when someone steps through our door and becomes our student, he becomes family too, nevertheless he followed very strict martial rules and ethics (mow tak).
+Chung Tjong Wah had an open mind on the acceptance of his students, he used to say: when someone steps through our door and becomes our student, he becomes family too.
+Nevertheless he followed very strict martial rules and ethics (mow tak).
 This was necessary because some people had a bad background and they had to promise to stop all of their bad activities before being accepted as a student, or others had an aggressive nature, so they were taught lesser and received no indepth knowledge.
 This was to protect the good name of the art and not to bring any trouble to our school.
 Because of those reasons some people couldn’t learn the complete art.
 Like Mr. Ling who lived in the Maan Uk Pin village and had to promise to abandon his criminal activities, or Mr Man from Ping Che who had the tendency to fight easily.
 Chung Tjong Wah ordered Chung Kang Yau to not teach them too much.
 He said: if you give them one finger, they understand one arm, what they learn today, they will put into practice today.
 And so Chung Kang Yau did.
 Both of them had already learned other kung fu, and later on in history they mixed it with some elements of the Tith Ngaw art.
 Chung Kang Yau Sifu was their teacher, and he stated that under the advice of his sifu they were only allowed to learn superficially!
 Chung Kang Yau came from a well to do family and he mainly collected rent money from the vegetable fields.
 Therefore he had lots of time to spent with his sifu and learned the complete art from him.
 After some time Chung Tjong Wah allowed Chung Kang Yau to assist him in teaching.
 He told Chung Kang Yau the following: “No one understands our Kung fu better than you, I allow you to teach.”
 He was the only official teacher who was able to learn the complete art and therefore the inheritor from this kung fu style.
 Sadly enough Chung Tjong Wah suffered from severe asthma and couldn’t teach anymore.
 In those days, good appropriate medical treatment for Chinese people was difficult or even impossible to have.

 More bad news came to influence the existence of our art in Hong Kong, very bad economical times in Hong Kong forced many people to emigrate and to look for a better life overseas, and support their family who stayed behind.
 This was also the case for Chung Kang Yau, he left Hong Kong for going to England on old year’s eve in 1957.
 All of the Tith Ngaw schools were closed down and there was no more official teaching.
 At that time the condition of Chung Tjong Wah became worse, he was very weak and couldn’t get out of bed anymore.
 Chung Kang Yau didn't fail to send his Sifu money on monthly basis to support him and buy medicines... sadly enough after two years Chung Tjong Wah passed away.